 - Contagion (2011)

 An action-thriller based at Fairview Southdale Hospital in Edina, MN and the University of Minnesota Medical Center.
-It was actually filmed in Illinois and Georgia.
+It was actually filmed primarily in Illinois and Georgia.
 Features an A-list of stars; Matt Damon, Kate Winslet, Gwyneth Paltrow, Jude Law and Laurence Fishburne.
 It’s a drama about efforts to contain a deadly disease.
+The screenplay was written by Minnesota native, Scott Z. Burns.

 - D2: The Mighty Ducks (1994)